kkalass/rdf_vocabulary_to_dart/README.md

 - **IDE Completion**: Discover available terms through IDE autocompletion
 - **Inheritance Support**: Class-specific objects include properties from parent classes
 - **Comprehensive Vocabulary Coverage**: Works with any RDF vocabulary accessible via URL or local file
+- **Full Platform Compatibility**: While pub.dev shows "no support for web" (because this is a build_runner tool used only during build time), the generated code is 100% compatible with all platforms including web, Flutter, and native Dart

 ## Getting Started